On Automorphism group of a $G$-induced variety: -Schubert variety and -BSDH-variety

 \section{$G$-Schubert variety and $G$-BSDH-variety}

-Throughout this section we assume $G$ to be simply-laced.
+Throughout this section we assume $G$ to be a simply-laced simple algebraic group of adjoint type.
 In this section we study the connected component containing the identity automorphism of the group of all algebraic automorphisms of a $G$-Schubert variety and $G$-BSDH-variety.